androvonx95/Quiz-it-forward/CONTRIBUTING.md

 > In the following steps, when you see `<your-github-username>` your should replace it with your exact GitHub username.
 > For example, if your GitHub username is `androvonx95`,
 > `git switch -c add-<your-github-username>` becomes `git switch -c add-androvonx95`
+> Please add your proper username since it will be mentioned and linked
 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/copy-to-clipboard.png" alt="copy URL to clipboard" />

 ## Create a branch